Hey guys,

 The Danger of Bad Link Neighborhoods

-I receive a fair amount of emails from people worried that they have ruined their rankings by creating links on sites professional-link-building2that Google doesn’t like.
+I receive a fair amount of emails from people worried that they have ruined their rankings by creating links on sites that Google doesn’t like.
 Some people become very worried about this, and rightly so, as losing your rankings is never a nice thing.

 However I have a couple things to say about this matter, and this opinion is shared by a lot of my friends in the affiliate marketing industry also.